 Annual Equivalent Rate (AER): The AER shows what the rate of interest would be if interest was paid back into the account.
 For annual interest accounts, the gross rate and the AER should be the same.
 For monthly interest accounts the AER will be slightly higher than the gross rate.
 This is because if you leave your monthly interest in the account you would start to earn interest on the interest.
 The Annual Equivalent Rate is designed to make savings accounts easier to compare.

 Annual interest: Interest on your savings will be paid once each year.
 At the Tipton we pay annual interest on our standard savings accounts on 31 December and on Cash ISAs annual interest is paid on 5 April.

 Bank of England Base Rate: This is the Bank of England’s official interest rate and is commonly known as the Base Rate.
-It is set by the Monetary Policy Committee and is currently 0.25%.
+It is set by the Monetary Policy Committee.

 Deposit: This is any payment into your savings account.
 Deposits can be made by cash or cheque or electronically by standing order or internal transfer from another savings account.

 Fixed rate: This is where the rate you are paid does not reduce for a period of time, know as a fixed term.

 Fixed term: This is the length of time that a fixed rate is guaranteed.

 Gross interest: The rate of interest on an account before any tax is deducted.

 Identification: When you open a savings account you will need to provide proof of your identity and address.
 For further details contact one of our branches or view our list of acceptable identification.

 Instant access: Where you can withdraw money from your savings account without having to give any notice.